Kwaizer/CloudLinuxTest/README.md

 ```
 pip install -r requirements.txt
 ```
+After that you can test the program in your Linux file system by running example commands listed above (don't forget to replace `<user>` with a particular user of the system)
 ## Testing
 You can check program's reliability with tests by running this command in project's directory:
 ```